-The Human Biology Course Associates (CAs) can be found in Room 21H of the Human Biology Building (Bldg.
-20).
-If you want to talk to a CA, catch him or her at class, leave a message in one of their mailboxes at Human Biology (downstairs, top shelf), leave a voice mail message, stop by his/her office hours, or email one of them (email is probably the best way to get in touch with a CA).
+The Human Biology Course Associates (CA's) can be found in Room 21H of the Human Biology Building (Bldg.
+20, Main Quad).
+If you want to talk to a CA, catch him or her at class, leave a message in one of their mailboxes at Human Biology (downstairs in the hallway), leave a voice mail message, stop by his/her office hours, or email one of them (email is probably the best way to get in touch with a CA).

 A Side and B Side CA Phone and Voicemail . . . . . . .
 (650) 725 - 0342

 Welcome to Human Biology.
 You’ve been using it all your life, and now you get to learn about it!
 The Core was undoubtedly one of my most influential academic experiences at Stanford, and it fundamentally changed the way in which I see and understand the world.
 I ended up majoring in Philosophy, not Human Biology, but the Core was an amazing and formative complement to my other academic interests.
 Even if you decide you want to explore other majors at Stanford, I could not recommend the Core more highly.
 During my undergrad years I was involved in cancer research at the medical school, I taught middle school children with the H.E.L.P. program, and I wrote for the Stanford Chaparral.
 I enjoy running, playing the piano, and learning about what it means to be human.
 Looking forward to a great year!